 Securing financing is your next step and there are plenty of ways to raise capital:

-Personal funds or family and friends funding are probably the best way to finance your startup costs since the costs are relatively low.
+Personal funds or family and friends funding are probably the best ways to finance your startup costs since they are relatively low.

 Step 8: Apply for Home Inspection Business Licenses and Permits

 Starting a home inspection business requires obtaining a number of licenses and permits from local, state, and federal governments.
 You will need a home inspector’s license or certification from your state.
 Education and other requirements vary by state, so check with your state government to find out what you need.
-InterNACHI (International Association of Certified Home Inspectors) provide free training, online testing and certification.
+The International Association of Certified Home Inspectors (InterNACHI) provides free training, online testing, and certification.

 Federal regulations, licenses, and permits associated with starting your business include doing business as (DBA), health licenses and permits from the Occupational Safety and Health Administration (OSHA), trademarks, copyrights, patents, and other intellectual properties, as well as industry-specific licenses and permits.